lauri-hein/slate/source/includes/reference/_app_webhooks.md

 id                        | UUID that uniquely identifies the subscription                          | Text name                      | A custom name for your webhook to ease with identification              | Text trigger_on                | `transfers#state-change`, `transfers#active-cases` or `balances#credit` | Text
-delivery.version          | The event representation semantic                                       | Text
+delivery.version          | The event representation semantic version                                       | Text
 delivery.url              | Required.
 The URL where your server will be listening for events.       | Text scope.domain              | Scope of this subscription, always "application" in this case           | Text scope.id                  | Client key used to create this subscription                             | Text created\_by.type          | Creator type.
-Always application in this case                           | Text created\_by.id            | Client id of the creator.
+Always application in this case                           | Text created\_by.id            | Client ID of the creator.
 Not always the same as the client key         | Text created\_at               | Timestamp of when the subscription was created                          | Text

 ## Delete